McGill-ECSE429-Fall2021/tutorials-public/Documents/Projects/TA/Fall 2021/tutorial2/Tutorial.2/README.md

-#ecse 429- tutorial2
+#ecse 429- tutorial 2
-Craeting the README.md file for the project
+This is a sample project created using Maven!